• Menu

 As we pulled into Milford Sound, the furthest of the fjords to the north, we quickly found it to be the most picturesque of the lot.
 As the sun slowly began its climb into the sky, we were presented with jagged mountain peaks rising over 5,000 feet straight into the air as the ship passed in between.
 Green trees, snow-capped peaks, waterfalls, many types of birds, some seals, and even a pod of dolphins were out and viewable as the ship made its way into the sound, completed a 180 degree turn and began its slow departure along the same path.

-Beautiful New Zealand Countryside Along the Railway - Dunedin, New Zealand
+Nothing Like The New Zealand Countryside - Dunedin, New Zealand

-Beautiful New Zealand Countryside Along the Railway – Dunedin, New Zealand
+Nothing Like The New Zealand Countryside – Dunedin, New Zealand

 Over the course of nearly 8 hours, we passed through 5 different sounds or fjords.
 Some are dead ends where the ship enters, then turns around and retreats along its original route, while others seem to allow the ship to get lost amongst thousands of possible passages in between countless islands, mountains, and curves within.